fufuok/utils/DOC.md

 func AddUint32(h, u uint32) uint32
 ```

-AddUint32 adds the hash value of the 8 bytes of u to h\.
+AddUint32 adds the hash value of the 8 bytes of u to h.
 Ref: segmentio/fasthash

 ## func AddUint64